uptonking/note4yaoo/docs-ag-grid-sort-filter-group.md

 - Master Detail refers to a top level grid called a Master Grid having rows that expand.
   - When the row is expanded, another grid is displayed with more details related to the expanded row.
   - The grid that appears is known as the Detail Grid.
-- When using Master/Detail the Master Grid must be using either the Client-Side or Server-Side Row Models.
+- When using Master/Detail, the Master Grid must be using either the Client-Side or Server-Side Row Models.
   - It is not supported with the Viewport or Infinite Row Models.
+- The Detail Grid on the other hand can use any Row Model.

 ## Tree Data